-In the 110th Congress, 2007 legislation (H.R.
+In the 110th Congress, the Animal Fighting Prohibition Enforcement Act of 2007 (H.R.
 137; P.L.
-110-22) was aimed at strengthening provisions against animal fighting, the sixth time that Congress has amended the act.
-It was amended again in 2008 when AWA provisions were included in the 2008 farm bill (P.L.
+110-22) was enacted.
+The bill amended Section 26 of the AWA to strengthen provisions against animal fighting.
+The AWA was amended again in 2008 when provisions were included in the 2008 farm bill (P.L.
 110-246).
-These provisions ban the importation of puppies under six months of age for resale, tighten prohibitions on dog and other animal fighting activities, and increase penalties for violation of the act.
+These provisions ban the importation of puppies under six months of age for resale, tighten prohibitions on dog and other animal fighting activity, and increase penalties for violation of the act.

-Other AWA bills that were pending at the close of the 110th Congress included H.R.
-1280/S. 714, to restrict where research facilities could obtain their dogs and cats; H.R.
-1947, to make it unlawful for animal exhibitors and dealers (but not accredited zoos) to allow direct contact between the public and big cats such as lions and tigers; H.R.
-2193, to prohibit the use of animals in marketing medical devices and products; and H.R.
-6949/S. 3519, to require an AWA license from USDA of those who raise more than 50 dogs in a 12-month period and sell directly to the public.
+Other AWA bills introduced in the 110th Congress included the Pet Safety and Protection Act (H.R.
+1280/S. 714) to restrict where research facilities could obtain their dogs and cats; Haley's Act (H.R.
+1947) to make it unlawful for animal exhibitors and dealers (but not accredited zoos) to allow direct contact between the public and big cats such as lions and tigers; the Animal Protection and Accountability Improvement Act (H.R.
+2193), to prohibit the use of animals in marketing medical devices and products; and the Puppy Uniform Protection and Safety Act (H.R.
+6949/S. 3519), to require an AWA license from USDA of dog breeders who raise more than 50 dogs in a 12-month period and sell directly to the public.